Manufacturing downturn highlights recovery risks

 Business lobby CBI raised its forecast slightly for this year and next on Thursday, after the bounce in the third quarter, predicting overall stagnation in 2012 and 1.4 percent growth in 2013.

-But BoE policymakers have cautioned that the strong growth seen in the third quarter was unlikely to be repeated.
+But the Bank's policymakers have cautioned that the strong growth seen in the third quarter was unlikely to be repeated.

 In a worrying sign for the central bankers, manufacturers' costs rose at the fastest pace since March.
 Firms also increased their prices, but at a much slower rate than costs rose.